Darkmono112/Hacksmith2023/Docs/SprintReviews/Sprint2.md

 ## What was done
 - Met several times to coordinate and address various issues
 - Settled on a decision regarding the data flow/models
-- created tempalates for every screen
+- Created tempalates for every screen (distributed assignment to teammembers)
     - base
     - landing
     - account